cmcook82/aws-cdk-api-react-demo/README.md

 - `cd website`
 - `npm run start`
 - `npm i react-minimal-pie-chart`
-- Open `/src/App.tsx`
+- Open `/src/App.tsx` and update the code
-- Open `App.css` and add style
+- Open `App.css` and update the styles
-- Paste in basic demo code and run
-- `nvm use 16` and `npm i` to make sure we're all on the same version of react and update package-lock
+- Tip: `nvm use 16` and `npm i` to make sure we're all on the same version of react and update package-lock
-- Craete `components/cake` folder, create `index.ts` and `cake.tsx` file, with fuller demo
+- Create `components/cake` folder, create `index.ts` and `cake.tsx` file, with fuller demo